avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 ### ROOT_HOME and Systemd

-If running component lifecycle steps with ```RequiresPrivilege: true``` or even any Systemd services, please note that root's HOME environment variable will be pointing to ```/root```, rather than ```/home/root``` - which is the actual root's home.
+If running Component Lifecycle steps with ```RequiresPrivilege: true``` or even any Systemd services, please note that root's HOME environment variable will be pointing to ```/root```, rather than ```/home/root``` - which is the actual root's home.
 This has to do with the way Systemd/initd services will be setting root's home to a hardcoded value of /root on any system.

-Since both directories exist, this may not be as big of an issue, but the inconsistency could cause a confusion where Greengrass components or system services are placing or looking for files in places where one does not expect them to be.
+Since both directories exist, this may not have a large impact, but the inconsistency could cause a confusion where Greengrass Components or system services are placing or looking for files in places where one does not expect them to be.

-If this needs to be addressed in your case, you can work around this issue at runtime by linking /root to /home/root, or when building their yocto image, you can make sure that bitbake *local.conf* sets the [root's home](https://docs.yoctoproject.org/4.3.1/ref-manual/variables.html#term-ROOT_HOME) to ```/root``` like this:
+If this needs to be addressed, you can work around this issue at runtime by linking /root to /home/root, or when building their yocto image, you can make sure that bitbake *local.conf* sets the [root's home](https://docs.yoctoproject.org/4.3.1/ref-manual/variables.html#term-ROOT_HOME) to ```/root``` like this: